 WOMEN’S HEALTH STUDY

-Women are over half the population, but research on women’s health has ALWAYS been underfunded and under-studied.
+Women are over half the population [in the United States of America], but research on women’s health has ALWAYS been underfunded and under-studied.

 — White House Initiative on Women's Health Research